-Accordingly, the parties commit themselves to:

-- (a) developing a more highly skilled and flexible workforce; - (b) providing employees with career opportunities through appropriate training to acquire additional skills; and - (c) removing barriers to the utilisation of skills acquired. - 9.1.2 The provision of training to employees shall be consistent with: - (a) the current and future skill needs of the facility;
+- 9.1.1 The parties to this Award recognise that in order to increase the efficiency, productivity and international competitiveness of the industries covered by this Award, commitment to training and skills development is required.
+Accordingly, the parties commit themselves to: - (a) developing a more highly skilled and flexible workforce; - (b) providing employees with career opportunities through appropriate training to acquire additional skills; - (c) removing barriers to the utilisation of skills acquired; and - (d) the formulation of a training programme to meet the needs of the industry.